 - the need to recruit and onboard new staff has financial implications for the company

 Data from the Wisconsin study showed that employers who demonstrate a lower correlation between layoff and a following exodus of employees, are often those who exhibit fair and just practices and encourage employee engagement through benefits that support work-life balance.
-Career transition services serve this purpose well.
+Outplacement resources serve this purpose well.

 Ease of recruitment

-- Career transition services reflect the company's investment in their employees' physical, emotional, and financial well-being and give indication of a desirable company culture
+- Outplacement services reflect the company's investment in their employees' physical, emotional, and financial well-being and give indication of a desirable company culture

-- Career transition services decrease the risk associated with changing jobs
+- Outplacement services decrease the risk associated with changing jobs

 - This addition to the recruitment package can have a lasting and far-reaching impact on the company.
 Great benefits not only make it easier to find the right person for the open role, but improve the company's chances of landing top talent for the position.
 This can result in ongoing savings due to innovation, productivity, competitive edge, retention, and more.

 Disgruntled employees - often those who have lost their job involuntarily - can quickly damage a company's reputation.
-However, career transition services decrease the likelihood that an employee will leave the company with anger and hostility and instead, allow the employment relationship to end amicably and protect the company's reputation.
+However, outplacement services and support decrease the likelihood that an employee will leave the company with anger and hostility and instead, allow the employment relationship to end amicably and protect the company's reputation.

 - Layoffs impact everybody, not just the employees being terminated